translate/l10n-guide/docs/guide/google.rst

 The process is simple, `register
 <https://services.google.com/tc/welcome.html>`_ and then follow the on screen
 instructions.
-One advantage of translating Google is that you can quicly see what your translation will look like in real life.
+One advantage of translating Google is that you can quickly see what your translation will look like in real life.
 That is an advantage of a web based applications.